The Hills Have Eyes 2: Plot

 The remaining troops soon locate Redding, mortally wounded and unhinged from the mutant's attack.
 He warns them of the mutants' plans to capture women for breeding and reveals an exit route through the mining caves before committing suicide.
 After the group kills Stabber, Missy is captured and taken into the mining caves by Chameleon, forcing the other troops to rescue her.
 Stump leaves the group to escape on his own before being pursued and killed by Letch while attempting to climb down the hill.
 Separating from Crank and Delmar, Napoleon and Amber cross paths with Chameleon, whom they manage to kill.
-While escaping Sniffer, they are rescued by a nonviolent mutant named Hansel; Sniffer encounters Crank and Delmar, shoots the latter with one of the group's M4's and is killed by Crank in retaliation.
-While Hansel leads them to the exit, Delmar dies from his wounds after arriving at the mine’s doorway.
+While escaping Sniffer, they are rescued by a nonviolent mutant named Hansel; Sniffer encounters Crank and Delmar, shoots the latter with one of the group's M4 carbines and is killed by Crank in retaliation.
+While Hansel leads them to the exit, Delmar dies from his wounds after arriving at the mine's doorway.
 Napoleon joins Amber to save Missy.
-Crank, who is attempting to unlock the blast door, dies when accidentally triggering an explosion of a crate of dynamite that he attempts to take with him.
+Crank, who is attempting to unlock the blast door, dies after accidentally triggering an explosion of a crate of dynamite that he attempts to take with him.

 After killing Letch, Napoleon and Amber locate Missy who is being savagely raped by Papa Hades.
 After distracting him, they manage to free her, but Hades soon returns and attacks them, triggering a vicious fight until the trio finally subdues and kills the mutant leader with a bayonet.
 As the survivors prepare to depart the mines, they are watched by an unknown mutant using their surveillance equipment.